 The 360° film footage was then taken into a mobile VR Unity application to incorporate the AR overlay element and the logic for the branching narrative interactions.
 The final app was then deployed to Oculus Go VR headsets and the additional high-resolution 360° video files sideloaded to bypass the maximum APK filesize limitations that would have resulted in lower quality video.

-Overall the design was created around ease of operation for the event booth assistants so that the application could be easily restarted or resumed at any point depending upon how long each attendee audience viewer was in the experience, no matter whether or not they reached the end of the narrative or not.
+Overall the design was created around ease of operation for the event booth assistants so that the application could be easily restarted or resumed at any point depending upon how long each attendee audience viewer was in the experience, no matter whether they reached the end of the narrative.